Sony is converting its PlayStation disc factory into a plant for optical microlenses.

 Key Highlights

-- Expect further developments in optical technology applications in 2024.
+- Expect further developments in Sony's optical technology initiatives within the next 18 months.

 Real-World Impact